ProfRandom/WMB_OPub/Article_Library/Animotics/Biotic Order/Terric Domain.md

 \end{aligned}
 \right\}
 $$

-> **Terrics** are **habitable** planemons — solid-surface worlds whose physical and environmental conditions fall within the broad envelope compatible with **carbonic, water-solvent life**, including human physiology.
+> **Terrics** are **COH-amegic** planemons — solid-surface worlds whose physical and environmental conditions fall within the broad envelope compatible with **carbonic, water-solvent life**, including human physiology.
 ### Core Features
 - **Narrow density bounds** enforce a rocky–metallic–silicate structure typical of terrestrial worlds.
 - **Mass and radius** are allowed more freedom, producing Terrics that range from light sub-Earths to heavy super-Earths.